serverless/desktop/README.md

 <br />

-## Supported AWS resources
+## Supported resources
-- Lambda
+- AWS Lambda
-- API Gateway
+- AWS API Gateway
-- DynamoDB
+- AWS DynamoDB
-- S3
+- AWS S3
-- IAM
+- AWS IAM

 <br />

 ## Limitations
 - AWS only
 - The AWS Role provisioned for Desktop is currently set to Administrative permissions.
-This will be scoped down in the future.
+This will be scoped down in the future
-- Log streaming only supported for NodeJS runtimes
+- Log streaming is only supported for NodeJS runtimes

 <br />